-Following our recent collaboration with River Cottage to win a dining experience, James has been to their summer food festival to find out what all the fuss is about.
+Following our collaboration with River Cottage to win a dining experience, James has been to their summer food festival to find out what all the fuss is about.

 The Foodie Glasto

 I read an interesting statistic recently that revealed there are now more cookery and food festivals in the UK than there are music festivals.
 Proof, if proof were needed, that cooking really is the new rock and roll.
 And just as the spiritual home of the music festival lies in the West Country with its founding guru, Michael Eavis, so the cookery festival finds its home nestled in the south west, initiated by a visionary with equally memorable hair.

 Hugh Fearnley-Whittingstall started his journey of self sufficiency back in the mind 90s with his Channel 4 series 'Escape to River Cottage', where he ditched the button-down formality of west London fine dining, got out of the rat race, and established a modern day 'Good Life' in rural Dorset.
 His exploits of small holding, cookery and country life were enjoyed by thousands of people, myself included, and now River Cottage HQ has a huge throughput of devoted followers and acolytes wanting to learn a few of Hughʼs secrets.
 This pilgrimage culminates each year with their Summer Food Festival.